Sudeley Castle: English Civil War

-Victorian Renaissance
+Victorian renaissance

-For almost two centuries, the castle was largely left in ruins, but seemingly never becoming full abandoned.
+For almost two centuries, the castle was largely left in ruins, but seemingly never becoming fully abandoned.

-Sudeley was owned by the Pitt Family, descendants of Lady Jane Savage's second marriage, who were elevated to a peerage in 1776 as Baron Rivers.
+Sudeley was owned by the Pitt family, descendants of Lady Jane Savage's second marriage, who were elevated to a peerage in 1776 as Baron Rivers.

 During the 18th century, they rented Sudeley out to tenants, most notably the Lucas family, members of the local gentry.
 Joseph Lucas entertained King George III on his visit to the castle in 1788, with Mrs Cox the housekeeper saving the king's life, catching him after he fell down the Octagon Tower.
-The Lucas family were also involved in the rediscovery of Queen Catherine Parr's tomb in 1782, her corpse was found to be "entire and uncorrupted".
+The Lucas family were also involved in the rediscovery of Catherine Parr's tomb in 1782; her corpse was found to be "entire and uncorrupted".

-In 1837 Sudeley Castle was purchased by brothers John and William Dent of Worcester, wealthy glove manufacturers, whose father had founded Dents Gloves in 1777.
+In 1837, Sudeley Castle was purchased by brothers John and William Dent of Worcester, wealthy glove manufacturers, whose father had founded Dents Gloves in 1777.
 At the time of the purchase, the castle was "ruinous, but partly occupied by tenants".

 One of the previous tenants, John Attwood, had turned the castle into a public house "The Castle Arms", and treated it as a quarry, breaking it up and selling off the stone, timber and lead.

 A 2020 report described the condition of the castle at the time of the purchase:the castle comprised the remains of two courtyards linked together to form a figure-of-eight plan.
 Three sides of the outer court were enclosed by two-storey ranges that had, over time, variously accommodated cottages, farm buildings and even a tavern.
 All the remainder of the building was ruinous, including a medieval barn to the west of the castle and the chapel.

 The Dents' restoration of the castle was quite sensitive, deciding to not entirely rebuild the castle; rather, leaving part of it as picturesque ruins, giving the castle much of its character still seen today.
 One reliable source states that the restoration was directed by George Gilbert Scott, "working on the western side of the inner court in the style of the existing Medieval and Elizabethan buildings"; Gilbert Scott subsequently began the restoration of the castle's free-standing St Mary's chapel.